welpo/nani/README.md

 # Settings
 * `localdir` Local directory where files will be stored (e.g. your public_html folder)
+* `symbolic` Create symbolic links instead of new copies/hard links.
+Default is 0 (Disabled).
+Useful when the output directory is on a different mount (for example if you are using SSHFS).
 * `urlformat` URL that directs to the directory set in `localdir`
 * `addtxt` Add `.txt` to files with no extension?
 Default is 1 (Yes).
 * `hardlink` Create hard links instead of new copies.
 Default is 1 (Yes).